Thames Water fined £3.3m over river sewage

 The company, which serves 15 million households, faces concerns over its future amid mounting debt.

-Judge Christine Laing KC said said she believed Thames Water had shown a "deliberate attempt" to mislead the Environment Agency over the incident, such as by omitting water readings and submitting a report to the regulator denying responsibility.
+Judge Christine Laing KC said she believed Thames Water had shown a "deliberate attempt" to mislead the Environment Agency, by omitting water readings and submitting a report to the regulator denying responsibility.

 'Faulty switch'

+The court heard the pump then spilled sewage into the river for an estimated six hours but no alarm was in place to alert staff to the overspill.

+When an alarm was heard, the lead technician was uncontactable because they were awaiting a new mobile phone, the court was told.

-During the hearing, the court had been told by Sailesh Mehta, prosecuting, that the sewage spill was an "accident waiting to happen".
+During the hearing, the court had been told by Sailesh Mehta, prosecuting, the sewage spill was an "accident waiting to happen".

-Defending Thames Water, Lisa Roberts KC said: "It shouldn't have happened and Thames deeply regrets the event."

-She claimed there was a "faulty switch" in the storm pump that caused the incident which "could not have reasonably been foreseen".
+Defending Thames Water, Lisa Roberts KC claimed there was a "faulty switch" in the storm pump that caused the incident which "could not have reasonably been foreseen".

+She said: "It shouldn't have happened and Thames deeply regrets the event."

+The judge said she found it "utterly extraordinary" that environmental disasters could occur because of issues such as this.

 The record fine against a water company for illegal discharge of sewage is held by Southern Water at £90m.